|

 in recent years,

-from straight academics, telling us that the essay was offensive to
+from straight academics, telling me that the essay was offensive to

 gay dudes,